University Fast Facts Templates

 Established in 1844 and designated a University Center of the State University of New York in 1962, the University at Albany's broad mission of excellence in undergraduate and graduate education, research and public service engages 17,000 diverse students in nine schools and colleges across 3 campuses.
 Located in Albany, NY — New York State's capital — the University is convenient to Boston, New York City and the Adirondacks.

-Just 2.5 hours from Boston and New York City, the 87-acre East Campus is home to a thriving bioscience and high-tech community.
+Just 2.5 hours from Boston and New York City, the 87-acre Health Sciences Campus is home to a thriving bioscience and high-tech community.
 Its "co-location" model brings together the best of government, industry and academic researchers and technology, all in one place.
 The result is a dynamic mix of established biotechnology companies, start-up ventures, University professors, and government scientists who put a premium on collaborating and advancing science.

 Information Technology Services (ITS)